 CEFR C1 - Advanced

 Students sit the Cambridge English Placement test at the start of the course to assess their CEFR level and allow them to be placed in a group appropriate to their level.
 This is an online reading and listening test.

 At the end of the GEL course, having completed a minimum of three levels, students sit the Cambridge Linguaskill test.
 This is an online, adaptive, multi-level and on demand test lasting 60-85 minutes.
-Candidates are issued with a test report at the end, indicating a Cambridge score and their CEFR level.
-For students continuing beyond B1 level, they have the opportunity to sit this test again at the end of their English studies.
+Candidates are issued with a test report at the end, indicating a Cambridge score and their CEFR level, as well as a JWL GEL certificate.

 Teaching English to speakers of other languages is a professional discipline and JWL is committed to recruiting effective teachers who adhere to our vision in providing a high-quality education to those on the margins.

-With this objective in mind, we are developing a GEL teacher training course, which consists of 150 hours teacher training over a period of 7 months and will lead to a GEL teacher training certification from Creighton University Intensive English Language Institute (IELI) in Omaha, Nebraska USA.
+With this objective in mind, we offer an online GEL teacher training course, which consists of 150 hours of teacher training over a period of 7 months and leads to a GEL teacher training certification from Creighton University Intensive English Language Institute (IELI) in Omaha, Nebraska, USA.

-The content of the Program is so robust that it enables our partners to offer a complete suite of English language courses from beginner to advanced, that can be utilized anywhere in the world.
+The content of the Programme is so robust that it enables us to offer a complete suite of English language courses from beginner to advanced, that can be utilised anywhere in the world.